Sameer-Dangaura/git-notes/9_Resolve_Git_line_ending_warning.md

 **🔍 What it does:**

-- Converts CRLF → LF when you commit (keeps repo clean)
+- Converts CRLF → LF when you commit (keeps repo clean).
-- Converts LF → CRLF when you checkout (matches Windows tools)
+- Converts LF → CRLF when you checkout (matches Windows tools).

 2. (Optional) Confirm the setting
 Run this command to make sure it’s set: